If you are thinking of randomly picking up a longboard to get the job done for downhill riding, you are wrong.

 3. Quest Zero Dark Downhill Longboard Review

-- The deck is well cut out to provide more than enough space to the wheels.
+- The deck is well cut out to provide more than enough space for the wheels.
 There is no chance of wheel biting.

-- I like the rocker deck profile with slightly w-concave as it gives sufficient control.
+- I like the rocker deck profile with a slightly w-concave as it gives sufficient control.

 - Its grip tape is flawlessly applied to provide the desired grip.